DHTMLX/docs-suite/docs/tree/api/tree_template_config.md

 and returns a string or null.

-The callback function together with the isFolder parameter allow you to specify a template for child items only.
+**Tip.** The callback function together with the isFolder parameter allows you to specify a template for child items only.

 @changelog: added in v7.2